Texas Administrative Code

 (C) an activation of a statewide emergency or disaster response by the department.

-(10) Paragraph (9) of this subsection does not apply to renewal of an EMS provider license or a municipality, county, emergency services district, hospital, or EMS volunteer provider organization in this state that applies for an EMS provider license.
+(10) Paragraph (9) of this subsection does not apply to the renewal of an EMS provider license or to a municipality, county, emergency services district, hospital, or EMS volunteer provider organization in this state that applies for an EMS provider license.

 (11) Paragraph (9) of this subsection does not apply to fixed or rotor wing EMS providers.

-(d) EMS Provider License.
+(d) EMS Provider License Issuance.

 (1) License.

-(A) Applicants who have submitted all required documents and who have met all the criteria for licensure will be issued a provider license to be effective for a period of two years from the date of issuance.
+(A) Applicants who have submitted all required documents and who have met all the criteria for licensure will be issued a provider license effective for a period of two years from the date of issuance.

 (C) License expiration dates may be adjusted by the department to create licensing periods less than two years for administrative purposes.